 …and the second shows what happens when there are too many annoying fans crammed into one section:

-lake with my family.
+…and that’s pretty much it.
+I’m about to head off for a long weekend at the lake with my family.
 My next game will probably be on Tuesday the 8th.
 Possibly in Philly.
 Possibly at Yankee.
 Possibly at Shea.
 Possibly nowhere if the weather sucks.
 I don’t know, but I can tell you this: you’re going to be playing another round of “Where’s Waldo” on July 14th.
 Stay tuned…

 ?
 4 balls at this game

 ?
 226 balls in 31 games this season = 7.3 balls per game.

 ?
 527 consecutive games with at least one ball

 ?
 116 consecutive games at Yankee Stadium with at least one ball